elmahio/documentation/docs/using-the-elmah-io-extension-for-visual-studio.md

 ![Browse a log inside Visual Studio](/images/visualstudio-browse.png)

-Log messages can be filtered by date range, full-text search and using Lucene query language as already known from the elmah.io UI.
+Log messages can be filtered by date range, full-text search, and using Lucene query language as already known from the elmah.io UI.

 To inspect a single message, double-click it and the message details window will open:

 ![Message details](/images/visualstudio-details.png)

-The toolbar in the top provides a couple of options: View the message on elmah.io, hide the message and delete the message.
+The toolbar at the top provides a couple of options: View the message on elmah.io, hide the message and delete the message.